BogdanMaria/bellacuccina/TESTING.md

 - The project was thoroughly tested on multiple devices both during the development phase and after its completion.

+## Browser compatibility

+- To ensure browser compatibility for my e-commerce app, I conducted thorough testing on Chrome, Opera, and Firefox.
+I verified that all major features, such as product listings, shopping cart, and payment gateways, functioned correctly across these browsers.
+I also ensured adherence to HTML, CSS, and JavaScript standards recommended by W3C.
+Additionally, I tested the app's responsiveness on various devices to guarantee a consistent user experience.Regular updates and testing on the latest browser versions were performed to maintain compatibility over.

 ## Manual testing of user stories
 ***